hongluzhou/GitEvolve/README.md

 python main_multitask_lstm_user_cluster.py eval --load_model_epoch=40  --exp_name=myexp --given_gt=0
 ```

-Please check the create_config.py inside the folder of each model variant, to change the data path, hyper-parameters, and other settings, etc.
+Please check the create_config.py inside the folder of each model variant, to change the data path, hyper-parameters, and other settings.